On Fast Simulation of Dynamical System with Neural Vector Enhanced Numerical Solver: Time series histogram.

 \section{Time series histogram.}

-Fig.~\ref{fig:66} displays the time series histogram of $\theta$ and $\dot{\theta}$ in the elastic pendulum~\eqref{eq:elastic}, and $q_x$ and $p_x$ in the Hénon--Heiles system~\eqref{eq:hh}.
+Fig.~{S2} displays the time series histogram of $\theta$ and $\dot{\theta}$ in the elastic pendulum, i.e., Eq.~({10}) in the main text, and $q_x$ and $p_x$ in the Hénon--Heiles system, i.e., Eq.~({8}) in the main text.
 The statistical difference of $\theta$ and $\dot{\theta}$ among fine step size, coarse step size and NeurVec with coarse step size is not large.
 Yet that of $q_x$ and $p_x$ is large.